brianmccln/Tabify-JS-OOP/README.md

     <link href="css/tabify-styles.css" rel="stylesheet">
 ```

-- In your html page, for versions v.1.5 and above add this **ul** tag wherever you want the tabbed panel group to appear.
-All the contents will be generated dynamically from the **tabify-data.js** file:
+- In your html page, for versions v.1.5 and above add this code snippet wherever you want the tabbed panel group to appear.
+The data will be supplied by the **tabify-data.js** file, which will be used by the tabify js file to render the tabbed panels.
 ```js
     <div class="tabify-container">
         <ul class="tabify-ul"></ul>